vinceimbat/vinceimbat/content/Gilbert White.md

 White is considered the patron saint of English nature writing, although some would argue that [[henry david thoreau]] performed a more pivotal role.

-He established the pastoral dimension of [[Nature writing]] in the 18th century.
+He established the pastoral dimension of [[nature writing]] in the 18th century.

 # References